-Washington considers staying on Pacific Daylight Time forever
+Washington state considers staying on Pacific Daylight Time forever

-When you switch your clock forward by one hour at the beginning of daylight saving time two weeks from now, know this: it could be among the last times.
+When you switch your clock forward by one hour at the beginning of daylight saving time in two weeks, know this: it could be among the last times.

-Washington state lawmakers in both the House and Senate are considering several proposals to adopt year-round Pacific Daylight Time, ending the twice-a-year switch between it and Pacific Standard Time.
+Washington state lawmakers are considering several proposals to adopt year-round Pacific Daylight Time, ending the twice-a-year switch between it and Pacific Standard Time.

 It’s not a new idea.
-Measures have been previously introduced in Washington, and other states, to do away with the time change, but this is the first year, according to the sponsor of one of the bills, that it seems to have the momentum necessary to succeed.
+Measures have been introduced in Washington, and other states, to do away with the time change.
+But this is the first year, according to the sponsor of one of the bills, that it seems to have the momentum to succeed.

-For one thing, previous bills proposed the adoption of permanent Standard Time (which we use in winter and are currently on).
+For one thing, previous bills proposed the adoption of permanent standard time, which we use in winter.
 That proved to be an unpopular idea, according to Sen. Jim Honeyford of Sunnyside.

 Most Read Local Stories